White House state dinner draws names from arts, fashion, biz

 “We are friends,” Brigitte Macron said as she and Biden clasped hands at Planet Word, a museum dedicated to words and language.

-The declaration of friendship fit in with the occasion.
+The declaration of friendship fit the occasion.
 A state dinner is a high diplomatic honor, one the United States bestows only on its closest allies, like France, one of America’s oldest.

 The wives had their museum outing while their husbands held talks at the White House.
 Brigitte Macron is a former French literature and theater teacher; Jill Biden continues to teach English and writing at a Virginia community college.

+Plenty of business luminaries also attended, including French luxury goods magnate Bernard Arnault, movie mogul and investor Jeffrey Katzenberg, private equity legend Henry Kravis and IBM CEO Arvind Krishna.

-Butter-poached Maine lobster, beef with shallot marmalade and American cheeses are on the menu for the red-white-and-blue themed dinner.
-Dessert is orange chiffon cake with roasted pears and crème fraiche ice cream.
+Butter-poached Maine lobster, beef with shallot marmalade and American cheeses were on the menu for the red-white-and-blue themed dinner.
+Dessert was orange chiffon cake with roasted pears and crème fraiche ice cream.
 American sparkling wine will be served for the toasts.

 Guests will dine on rented tableware because place settings from the White House china collection are not allowed to be removed from the executive mansion.